Tuesday, November 24, 2009

 August, 2008

 Katherine Cofell's leaving do at an Indian restaurant and an English provides the excuse for picture taking.
-Our f
+Our first couple shot, with hands gingerly placed on shoulders and chins dipped in shy excitement.

-Suffolk for Buddhafield East, a gathering of meditation, yoga, communal meals, and sans Tom.
+I visit a field in Suffolk for Buddhafield East, a gathering of meditation, yoga, communal meals, and sans Tom.
 He welcomes me home with a chocolate nougat cake, the same one he wooed me with on the night we first kissed.

 And then later in the same month, our tentative two month anniversary celebration with dinner at Cinema City.
 I bought him a box for his collection of teas, from green tea with echinacea to lemon and ginger to nettle to Malay rooisbus chai.